AgenaRisk/api-r/README.md

 * `input_model` is the R Model object
 * `login` is the login object created with the credentials
 * (optional) `dataSet` is the name of the dataset that contains the set of observations (`$id` of one of the `dataSets` objects) if any.
 If the model has only one dataset (scenario) with observations, scenario needs not be specified (it is also possible to send a model without any observations).
+* (optional) `debug` is a boolean parameter which is false by default that enables extra debugging messages to be displayed in the console.

 Currently servers accept a single set of observations for each calculation, if the R model has multiple datasets (scenarios), you need to specify which dataset is to be used.